gitbls/pistrong/CertInstall.md

 Personal Certificates store, and the CA certificate contained in the .p12 will be stored in Trusted Root Certification Authorities store
     * Click Finish
 * Create the VPN connection
-    * In the Settings app, go to "Network & Internet" then click "Change Adapter Options"
+    * In the Settings app, go to "Network & Internet" then click "VPN"
       * Click "Add a VPN connection"
       * **VPN provider:** Windows (built-in)
       * **Connection name:** Descriptive name for the VPN